psu-spatial/GEOG364-2021/pg_364Lab5_tobler_2021.md

 #### C2b.
 Creating a spatial weights matrix

-Now, we will convert our dataset to a specifica type of spatial data (spdep), so that we can determine which grid-cells are "nearby" and create a spatial weights matrix.
+Now, we will convert our dataset to a specific type of spatial data (spdep), so that we can determine which grid-cells are "nearby" and create a spatial weights matrix.
 To find adjacent polygons, we can use package 'spdep'.

 1. First, we covert our raster data to a spatial polygon using `rasterToPolygons` and `SpatialPolygons`